 Aspen Mays was raised in Charleston, SC.
 She received her MFA from the School of the Art Institute of Chicago in 2009 and a BA in Anthropology and Spanish from The University of North Carolina-Chapel Hill in 2002.
-Mays joined the faculty of the California College of the Arts in 2015, where she is an Associate Professor in Graduate Fine Arts and Undergraduate Photography.
+Mays joined the faculty of the California College of the Arts in 2015, where she is an Associate Professor and Chair of Undergraduate Photography.

 Honors include a Rotary Fellowship in 2006, where Mays studied photography in Cape Town, South Africa while volunteering in a clinic for bead working artisans living with HIV.
 Mays was a 2009-2010 Fulbright Scholar in Santiago, Chile, where she spent time with astrophysicists using the world’s most advanced telescopes to look at the sky.
 Her publication (made in collaboration with Dan Boardman) Where We’ve Been, Where We’re Going, Why? was shortlisted for the First Photobook Award by the Aperture Foundation and Paris Photo in 2016.